 Your legal team will assist with the following:

-Contract Review - discussing any problems with the seller’s legal team to ensure both parties are happy with contract terms.
+Contract Negotiation - discussing any problems with the seller’s legal team to ensure both parties are happy with contract terms.

 Finalising Contract - assisting you to finalise settlement with your lender, ensuring the lender receives all necessary title details and helping to prepare mortgage documents.